ProlificsPanther/BootstrapDatatables/README.md

   * cookie database file

 # pyordr.scr
-Panther screen which has the grid.
-Pyordr.html is attached as a HTML template.
+Panther screen containing a grid.
+Pyordr.html is attached as an HTML template.

 # next.scr
-Panther screen
+The Next Panther screen

 # Pyordr.jpl
 Jpl code which is included in the Panther screen.

 # Pyordr.html
-This is the HTML template that is included in the Panther screen.
+HTML template that is included in the Panther screen.
 The HTML will generate a user-defined UI for the screen.
 Main.css and pyordr.js are referenced in the HTML template.

 # cookie database file
 JDB database containing  data used to populate Panther Grids/Datatables.

 # Videos and Links
-If you wish to generate PDF reports from this Panther screen, please visit our other repository: https://github.com/ProlificsPanther/ReportWriter

-Video for Report Writer and Datatables: https://youtu.be/qk_K2Jd9Aco

 Need a Panther Web 552 Redhat Image?
 [Click Here](https://hub.docker.com/r/prolificspanther/pantherweb)